 The government’s push for digital India has ensured that common citizens’ personal and professional lives are largely dependent on the availability of internet technologies.
-Losing internet even for a day severely disrupts essential services like healthcare, banking and communications, while also affecting small and local businesses, and public offices amongst other things.
-Moreover, since India does not consider access to internet a fundamental right, it becomes tricky to counter the legality of actions that restrict online activity.
+Losing internet even for a day severely interrupts essential services in addition to affecting businesses of all sizes.